filecoin-project/eudico/README.md

 ## Building & Documentation

-> Note: The default `master` branch is the dev branch, please use with caution.
+> Note: The default `eudico` branch is the dev branch, please use with caution.

 For complete instructions on how to build, install and setup eudico, please visit the Lotus documentation at [https://docs.filecoin.io/get-started/lotus](https://docs.filecoin.io/get-started/lotus/).
 Basic build instructions can be found further down in this readme.